Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 <img src="net-flat.png" width="800"><br>

 In the screenshots below, it is assumed you are using the `Seperate Management network and VIP network` configuration.
-However, if you choose the `Flat Network` configuration, we will point out what is option.
+However, if you choose the `Flat Network` configuration, we will point out any optional or different steps.
 Here are the configuration parameters in one of our contributor's (guess who) homelab.

 All-in-one Management and Data Network:
 - VLAN: `VM Network`